Latest update 4/9/2018

 Replace all special with normal — all instances of special space characters are replaced with normal space characters.
 Examples of special space characters are non-breaking, thin, en, and em spaces, among others.
-Use with caution for completed documents, in which case the designer has likely used special space characters for intended purposes.
-This option exists for imported text from unreliable sources such as word processing applications, in which case the use of special space characters is usually by mistake and may cause undesired results while typesetting the text.
+Use with caution for completed documents, as the use of special space characters is likely intended.
+This option exists for imported text from unreliable sources such as word processing applications, in which the use of special space characters is usually by mistake and may cause undesired results while typesetting the text.

 Remove at paragraph begin — any number of space characters discovered at the beginning of any paragraph are removed.

-Include special space characters — the replacement of multiple spaces will include any special space characters such as non-breaking, en, or em space, etc. Any instance that includes special space characters will be replaced by a normal space character.
+Include special space characters — replacement of multiple spaces includes any special space characters such as non-breaking, en, or em space, etc. Any instance that includes special space characters will be replaced by a normal space character.

 Section 3: Tabs